First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

 Entering 2018, the fourth-generation Rio is entirely new, available in a sedan or 5-door iteration.
-It gets a sportier look, a spacious cabin, and better driving dynamics thanks to a broader, lower body coupled with a longer wheelbase versus the outgoing 2017 version.
+It gets a sportier look, a spacious cabin, and better driving dynamics thanks to a broader, lower body and a longer wheelbase compared to the outgoing 2017 version.
 More technology finds its way into the cabin via Apple CarPlay and Android Auto (standard on EX models), an all-new telematics system (UVO Intelligence), and an updated floating tablet-style head unit.
 Power remains the same with the 1.6L, 130-hp engine carried over from last year.

 2018 Kia Rio Hatchback interior front